-76. Plaintiff repeats and realleges Paragraphs 1-68 as if fully set forth herein.

-- 77. Plaintiff brings this Count individually and on behalf of the other members of the Civil Authority Declaratory Judgment Class. - 78.
-Plaintiff's insurance policy with Defendants, as well as those of the other Civil Authority Declaratory Judgment Class Members, are contracts under which Defendants were paid premiums in exchange for their promise to pay Plaintiff and the other Civil Authority Declaratory Judgment Class Members' losses for claims covered by the policy. - 79.
-Plaintiff and the other Civil Authority Declaratory Judgment Class Members have complied with all applicable provisions of the policies and/or those provisions have been waived by Defendants, or Defendants are estopped from asserting them, and yet Defendants have abrogated their insurance coverage obligations pursuant to the policies' clear and unambiguous terms and have wrongfully and illegally refused to provide coverage to which Plaintiff and the other Class Members are entitled. - 80.
-Defendants have denied claims related to COVID-19 on a uniform and class wide basis, without individual bases or investigations, such that the Court can render declaratory judgment irrespective of whether members of the Class have filed a claim. - 81.
-An actual case or controversy exists regarding Plaintiff and the other Civil Authority Declaratory Judgment Class Members' rights and Defendants' obligations under the policies to reimburse Plaintiff and the other Civil Authority Declaratory Judgment Class Members for the full amount of covered Civil Authority losses incurred by Plaintiff and the other Civil Authority Declaratory Judgment Class Members in connection with Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic. - 82.
-Pursuant to 28 U.S.C. § 2201, Plaintiff and the other Civil Authority Declaratory Judgment Class Members seek a declaratory judgment from this Court declaring the following:
+- 76. Plaintiff repeats and realleges Paragraphs 1-68 as if fully set forth herein. - 77.
+Plaintiff brings this Count individually and on behalf of the other members of the Civil Authority Declaratory Judgment Class. - 78.
+Plaintiff's insurance policy with Defendant, as well as those of the other Civil Authority Declaratory Judgment Class Members, are contracts under which Defendant were paid premiums in exchange for their promise to pay Plaintiff and the other Civil Authority Declaratory Judgment Class Members' losses for claims covered by the policy.

+- 79. Plaintiff and the other Civil Authority Declaratory Judgment Class Members have complied with all applicable provisions of the policies and/or those provisions have been waived by Defendant, or Defendant is estopped from asserting them, and yet Defendant has abrogated their insurance coverage obligations pursuant to the policies' clear and unambiguous terms and has wrongfully and illegally refused to provide coverage to which Plaintiff and the other Class Members are entitled. - 80.
+Defendant has denied claims related to COVID-19 on a uniform and class wide basis, without individual bases or investigations, such that the Court can render declaratory judgment irrespective of whether members of the Class have filed a claim. - Authority Declaratory Judgment Class Members' rights and Defendant's obligations under the policies to reimburse Plaintiff and the other Civil Authority Declaratory Judgment Class Members for the full amount of covered Civil Authority losses incurred by Plaintiff and the other Civil Authority Declaratory Judgment Class Members in connection with Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic. - 82.
+Pursuant to 28 U.S.C. § 2201, Plaintiff and the other Civil Authority Declaratory Judgment Class Members seek a declaratory judgment from this Court declaring the following: - a.
-- a.
 Plaintiff and the other Civil Authority Declaratory Judgment Class Members' Civil Authority losses incurred in connection with the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under their policies; and - b.
-Defendants are obligated to pay Plaintiff and the other Civil Authority Declaratory Judgment Class Members the full amount of the Civil Authority losses incurred and to be incurred in connection with the covered losses related to the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic.
+Defendant is obligated to pay Plaintiff and the other Civil Authority Declaratory Judgment Class Members the full amount of the Civil Authority losses incurred and to be incurred in connection with the covered losses related to the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic.

-COUNT III

-DECLARATORY JUDGMENT - EXTRA EXPENSE COVERAGE (Claim Brought on Behalf of the Extra Expense Declaratory Judgment Class)
+COUNT III DECLARATORY JUDGMENT - EXTRA EXPENSE COVERAGE (Claim Brought on Behalf of the Extra Expense Declaratory Judgment Class)